UW–Madison Beekeeping Short Course

 Course overview

-UW Beekeeping Short Course is a multi-day course designed for beginning and intermediate beekeepers who are interested in building or growing their beekeeping business.
+UW Beekeeping Short Course is a multi-day course designed for those interested in beekeeping where you’ll learn how to build and grow a beekeeping business.
 During the course, you will learn:

 Detailed course information